 Let’s face it: making even the simplest change to a legacy document, like an invoice or a statement, can take weeks or months and cost thousands.
 And making significant changes or improvements is often out of reach of a typical business user.
 These days, insurers need the ability to create personalized messages and customized content using text, graphics and images—without requiring IT.
-In an ideal world, your organization should be able to control the entire messaging lifecycle for all customer communications, both print and digital, and centralize and more easily manage complex message variations, versions and languages in a cloud-based environment.
+In an ideal world, your organization should be able to control the entire messaging lifecycle for all customer communications, both print and digital, and centralize and more easily manage complex message variations, versions, and languages in a cloud-based environment.

-Whether you want to communicate in print, or use online, mobile or social media, you need technology in place that makes it easy to reach customers with multi-channel communications in any format.
+Whether you want to communicate in print or use online, mobile or social media, you need technology in place that makes it easy to reach customers with multi-channel communications in any format.
 Business users and marketers need to be empowered to easily set up personalized and targeted messaging for use across multiple communications and channels.
 Once the content has been created, they can then deliver messages to your customers based on their behaviors, preferences, or demographics with business rules in plain language so you don’t have to be a programmer to deliver the right message to the right customer, via the right channel.

 Customers want a seamless experience regardless of how they engage with you—whether it be online, via an app, a call center or in person; and they expect the personal information and data that they have made available to be used appropriately by organizations to deliver relevant experiences.

-While this may sound simple enough in principle, most organisations are only using a limited amount of data to try to understand their customers.
+While this may sound simple enough in principle, most organizations are only using a limited amount of data to try to understand their customers.
 In fact, most organizations would likely admit to using a fraction of the valuable data available to them, and they will often analyze it using basic tools or spreadsheets that fail to provide a single view of the customer.

-What’s needed is an approach that allows organizations to concentrate on delivering a superior customer experience, by achieving relevance at every touchpoint based on an understanding of each individual customer—a segment of one.
+What’s needed is an approach that allows organizations to concentrate on delivering superior customer experience, by achieving relevance at every touchpoint based on an understanding of each individual customer—a segment of one.

 In the age of now, customers want the call center to know when they have just been on the website.
 They want brands to adjust their marketing strategies if they’ve made a complaint or negatively reviewed a product or service.
-This means using data about what’s already happened as well as what’s happening now, to predict what’s going to happen in the future, what the best outcomes will be and make profitable and accurate decisions at each point of a customer interaction.
+This means using data about what’s already happened as well as what’s happening now, to predict what’s going to happen in the future, what the best outcomes will be and make profitable and accurate decisions at each point of customer interaction.

-Organizations have huge amounts of data at their fingertips that they can use to predict and plan, to shape products, services and messages.
-However, there will be moments when a decision needs to be made in real time as to what the right content, message, offer or recommendation for an individual customer might be.
+Organizations have huge amounts of data at their fingertips that they can use to predict and plan, to shape products, services, and messages.
+However, there will be moments when a decision needs to be made in real-time as to what the right content, message, offer or recommendation for an individual customer might be.
 The organizations that get this right will be the ones that survive.